-The recalled Philips sleep apnea devices are defective products that are unreasonably dangerous and pose a risk of cancer.
-If you or your loved one is a victim of a Philips CPAP machine, contact our law firm (or submit the contact form on this page) to see whether you qualify to join the current litigation.
+The recalled Philips cpap devices are defective products that are unreasonably dangerous and pose a risk of cancer.
+If you or your loved one is a victim of a Philips CPAP machine, contact our law firm (or submit the contact form on this page) to see whether you qualify to join the current Philips CPAP recall lawsuits as a plaintiff.

 Our mass tort trial lawyers offer free case evaluations.
 And we operate by contingency fee, so we do not receive a paycheck unless you do.